I have read true stories on your website, and it is remarkable how similar our struggles are, no matter what the specific circumstances. – Reader

 Glorious fifteen arrived.
 A cousin and I had made big plans!
 Her family was about as pleasant as mine, so she had scoped out a car, knew how to get the keys, and we were going to steal it to run away for good.
 Consequences were not on our minds.
 Whatever danger or harm might befall was of no concern.
 Getting away was our only focus, no matter the price.
 We set the date for a Saturday in July.

 Summers always included church camp.
-Campfire was always the best time, singing and laughing at corny skits prior to a Bible lesson in front of spectacular flying embers and varicolored flames.
+Campfire was always the best time, singing and laughing at corny skits before a Bible lesson in front of spectacular flying embers and varicolored flames.
 The planned escape was set to follow camp week.

 As this was my first experience at a co-ed summer camp, I immediately latched on to a boyfriend.
 Whatever the leaders said went in one ear and out the other.
 Talk about Jesus was only so much blah blah blah.
 Saturday was coming!